 Ans.
 Problems of farm labourers:

-There is also a wide variation in the
+v.
+There is also a wide variation in the duration of employment.

 Ans.
 Reasons for high yields

 i.
 HYV seeds promised to produce much greater amounts of grain on a single plant.
 As a result, the same piece of land would now produce far larger quantities of food grains than was possible earlier.